 "Hampshire" by Adrian Johnston

-At only 40 seconds long, this short instrumental song is ideal for a prelude or an interlude if there's a break in your ceremony when no one is speaking (during a candle lighting ritual, for example).
+At only 40 seconds long, this short instrumental song is ideal for a prelude or an interlude if there's a break in your ceremony when no one is speaking (during a candle lighting or other wedding ceremony ritual, for example).

 "Feels Like Home" by Edwina Hayes

 Cue the happy tears.
-This soft guitar tune immediately sets the scene for an emotional walk down the aisle.
+This soft guitar music immediately sets the scene for an emotional walk down the aisle.

 "Attraversiamo" by Dario Marianelli